-Each calendar day shall be charged to the Contract Time as it occurs until the physically completion date.
-If requested by the Contractor in writing, the Engineer will provide the Contractor with a weekly statement that shows the number of calendar days: (1) charged to the Contract Time the week before; (2) specified for the Contract Time; and (3) remaining to achieve the physical completion date.
+Each working day shall be charged to the Contract Time as it occurs until the Work is physically complete.
+If requested by the Contractor in writing, the Engineer will provide the Contractor with a weekly statement that shows the number of working days: (1) charged to the Contract Time the week before; (2) specified for the substantial and physical completion of the Contract Time; and (3) remaining to achieve the substantial and physical completion of the Contract.
+The statement will also show the nonworking days and any partial or whole days that the Engineer declares to be unworkable.
 If the Contractor disagrees with any statement issued by the Engineer, the Contractor shall submit a written protest within 10 calendar days after the date of the statement.
 The protest shall be sufficiently detailed to enable the Engineer to ascertain the basis for the dispute and amount of time disputed.
 Any statement that is not protested by the Contractor as required in this Section shall be deemed as having been accepted as correct.
+If the Contractor elects to work 10 hours a day 4 days a week (a 4-10 schedule), the fifth day of that week will be charged as a working day if that day would be chargeable as a working day if the Contractor had not elected to utilize a 4-10 schedule.